Going Green: Is it for Real, or is it a Scam?

 Green Energy has two sides: energy conservation, or reducing energy consumption; and producing clean energy with minimal pollution and carbon dioxide emissions.

-For the best tips in reducing personal energy consumption, see Can Go Green Solve Global Warming & Toxic Pollution?
 For long-term energy conservation through new construction, see the Green Construction in this article, which discusses the LEEDS standards.

 Here, let's talk about clean Green energy.